 LIFE OF CLIVE

-Johnson, a former rugby union player, doesn’t mince his words – and sometimes is slow to moderate his actions – but the positive flip-side is boldness in business.
-He established his reputation with Bema Gold which was bought by Kinross in 2007 for C$3.5bn.
-He then regrouped with former Bema colleagues to establish B2Gold which embarked on an aggressive acquisition strategy culminating in the $570m purchase of Papillon Resources in 2014.
+The last year represented a relatively sedate period for Johnson, a former rugby union player, whose fondness for putting cocky analysts in their place is now somewhat storied.
+He can’t be criticised for holding back – as per his business track record.
+Johnson established his reputation with Bema Gold, which was bought by Kinross in 2007 for $3.5bn.
+He then regrouped with former Bema colleagues to establish B2Gold, which embarked on an aggressive acquisition strategy – culminating in the $570m purchase of Papillon Resources in 2014.

 - Web Address: www.b2gold.com